Baby ‘Bearcat’ born at Sussex zoo for first time in zoo’s 100 year history

 “This is a huge milestone for us,” said Gemma Romanis, Head Zookeeper at Drusillas.

-“She hasn’t left the nest much yet, which is totally normal at this age,” Gemma added.
+“She hasn’t left the nest much yet, which is totally normal at this age.

 “Binlets usually stay hidden for the first three months.
 But we’re already seeing her curious side emerge.
 Her eyes are bright and alert, her whiskers are growing in, and she even has that famous popcorn scent that binturongs are known for.”

-“Boots’ birth is a beautiful reminder of what’s at stake,” Gemma continued.
+“Boots’ birth is a beautiful reminder of what’s at stake,” Gemma said.
 “These are extraordinary animals: intelligent, sensitive, and vital to their ecosystems.
 To see one born here at Drusillas is really special.”